thecapacity/CleaningData_CourseProj/README.md

 1. Merges the training and the test sets to create a unified, temporary, data set.

-2. Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Extracts only the measurements on the mean and standard deviation for each measurement. **Note: For this assignment mean and standard deviation measurements are assumed to be those explicitly marked as -mean() or -std().**

 3. Uses descriptive activity names to name the activities in the data set.